 Why is Outlook showing a pop-up attachment reminder?

-How to Change Color of Strikethrough in Outlook?
+How to Change the Color of Strikethrough in Outlook?

 How to Block an Email Domain in Outlook?
 [Web/App]